fxding/newsfeed/README.md

 ## Usage

 * You need to use tool to insert data into `Mongodb`, this file is dump.js. dump.js will request content from [Hacker News](http://news.ycombinator.com). and insert news items into `Mongodb`.
+Or you can click "Add" button on the right of top navbar to add items.
 ```
 $ node dump.js
 ```